Arceuthobium pusillum: Description

 Eastern dwarf mistletoe is a hemiparasitic plant which grows inside the stems of a host plant.
 Once a seed lands on a branch it will germinate and grow a haustorium which penetrates past the cambium layer and into the host's xylem and phloem tissues; from those tissues it gathers nutrients needed for its own growth and reproduction.
 Until the mistletoe grows aerial stems it will be completely reliant on the host for all nutrients and energy; even after it grows aerial stems it will still not produce enough energy to support itself and will still be still reliant on the host.

 After 2–12 years from the start of the infection, the mistletoe will grow aerial stems outside of the stem it inhabits.
 These stems are often inconspicuous at 0.5–3 cm.
 The female stems may be pale yellow green and the male stems may be red or red-brown.
 Dwarf mistletoe is dioecious, with distinct male and female plants: the male (staminate) flowers are 2mm across and mostly trimerous (having 3 petals or sepals) but may be 2–4-merous.
 The mature fruits are green, 1.5-3mm sized berries.
 Seeds ripen in the autumn and the fruits forcefully eject seeds which are coated in a sticky substance that allows them to adhere to whatever they touch.
 After rain, the sticky seed will slide down a needle that it has landed upon onto a stem where it will then germinate and enter into the host.
 The seeds may spread long distances via animals.

-Hosts
+Ecology

+Host species

 Eastern dwarf mistletoe parasitizes several genera of conifers including spruces, pines, firs and larches.

 The exact species are listed as follows: